AkinSabriCam/Microservice-sample-event-driven-architecture/README.md

 When creating a user in the Identity microservice, it publishes an event to queue, Notification, and Customer projects consume this event.
 When updating a customer in the Customer microservice, it publishes an event to queue, Notification, and Identity projects consume this event.

-​	 Run this command `docker-compose up` in api root folder before runnig the projects.
+​	 Run this command `docker-compose up` in MicroservicesSample root folder before runnig the projects.
 This compose file includes postgresql, rabbitmq, redis containers.

 # Use Case